Foundations of regular variation on topological spaces: Modulus

-Since the scaling is jointly measurable, the set of $(y,t)$ such that $T_ty\in B$ is Baire and so is Borel.
+is the projection on $\XX$ of the set $\{(y,t)\colons T_ty\in B\}\cap (\XX\times I^{-1})$.
+Since the scaling is jointly measurable, the set of $(y,t)$ such that $T_ty\in B$ is Baire and therefore Borel.
 It suffices to note that $I^{-1}$ is Borel, so that $T_IB$ is a projection of a Borel set in $\XX\times\Rpp$.
-By \cite{rog:wil96} and \cite[Theorem~6.7.2]{bogachev07}, this projection is Souslin. \end{proof}
+By \cite{rog:wil96} and \cite[Theorem~6.7.2]{bogachev07}, such a projection is necessarily Souslin. \end{proof}